 Managing Your Gartner Business Profiles

 Submitting or claiming your software product and managing it on Gartner networks like Capterra, Peer Insights, GetApp, or Software Advice can be even more important than managing your reviews.
-These platforms allow you to showcase your products, functionalities, and advantages.
+These platforms allow you to present your products, functionalities, and advantages.
 Unlike other business and review networks where you submit basic information like company name, logo, photos, address, or description, all four Gartner networks can serve as a “mini website” for your software.
 They provide full description of your tech product, including screenshots, videos, features, functionalities, pricing, pros and cons, customer reviews, and many more.
 Managing your Capterra and other Gartner profiles can be critical for marketing and demand generation and winning customers from competitors.

 Capterra Reviews Rank High on Search Engines